Our Learning Spaces

 Frequently Asked Questions

-About RDAS Trung Lê Learning Spaces
+About Learning Spaces

 Toggle Accordion

-I understand this feels completely foreign if you're expecting rows of desks and a teacher at the front.
 We've replaced separate classrooms with interconnected learning zones—think of it like having different areas of your home serve different purposes without walls between every room.
 The Inquiry Grove functions as our main work area, the Imagination Loft serves as our library, and the Gathering Ring is where we come together for lessons.
 Children do learn effectively this way, but I'll be honest: it requires more intentional teaching and classroom management than when walls do some of the organizing for you.
 Some parents find it takes time to trust that real learning is happening without the familiar classroom setup they remember.

 Student Needs & Differentiation